orsonteodoro/docker-gentoo-nano-ycmd/README.md

 ```

 When I build it, it gets stuck with the message
 "[output clipped, log limit 2MiB reached]".
-How do i fix it?
+How do I fix it?

 See https://docs.docker.com/config/containers/logging/local/#usage